-Places to visit in Ajmer.
+Places to visit in Ajmer

-Ajmer Sharif Dargah.
+Popular Ajmer Sharif Dargah

 As you get closer to the dargah, shops sell offerings for the dargah – flowers, chaddars, incense sticks, sweets, caps, and scarves.
 Massive doors indicate the beginning of the logical boundary of the dargah, though spiritually it encompasses the whole city.
 There will be appeals to keep your footwear and buy offerings from all the shops.
 If you know the ways in India, you will try and reach the last shop with your footwear on and take them off when you have to.
 Cover your head, someone or the other would tell you.
 Your hair should not be visible.
 You move inside the dargah compound along with a crowd, you can never be alone here.

-Shrine of Saint.
+Shrine of Saint

 Get into the line to step into the actual shrine of the saint, which is all gold from wherever you can see.
-I am not sure how much you can see inside, all I could see was people all around me.
+I am not sure how much you can see inside, all I could see were people all around me.
 The guy standing on top would take your offering basket, ask you for money in the name of the saint and show you the way out.
-There were people who brought chaddars as offering for their revered saint.
-And the person inside just throws them on top of the mazaar.
-I wish crowd were little less so that I could feel the presence of the saint.
+There were people who brought chaddars as an offering for their revered saint.
+And the person inside just throws them on top of the Mazaar.
+I wish the crowd were a little less so that I could feel the presence of the saint.
 But I guess that is next to impossible given the huge crowd that is always there around the saint.

-Adhai Din Ka Jhonpra.
+Adhai Din Ka Jhonpra

-Not too far from dargah is an Adhai din ka Jhonpra, which was originally a Sanskrit college in a Jain temple.
-But was converted into a seven-arched mosque by the later muslim rulers.
+Not too far from the dargah is an Adhai din ka Jhonpra, which was originally a Sanskrit college in a Jain temple.
+But was converted into a seven-arched mosque by the later Muslim rulers.
 These arches were erected in two and a half days and hence the name.
 You have to take a steep flight of stairs to reach the place.
 As of now, the place is as filthy as it can be and in a dilapidated state.
 I could see the architecture.
-Wanted to see the hidden history but it was difficult to stand in the place filled to the brim with people eating and throwing garbage.
+Wanted to see the hidden history but it was difficult to stand in a place filled to the brim with people eating and throwing garbage.
 I wish I could spend some more time here.

-Lal Mandir aka Soniji Ki Nasiyan.
+Incredible Lal Mandir aka Soniji Ki Nasiyan

-But the hidden gem in Ajmer is Soniji ki Nasiyan aka Lal mandir that was built over 100+ years back by a rich Jain businessman or a seth.
+But the hidden gem in Ajmer is Soniji Ki Nasiyan aka Lal mandir which was built over 100+ years back by a rich Jain businessman or a Seth.
 What you see here is a huge hall 90 ft X 65 ft X 92 ft in dimension, with a diorama of a complete Jain city Ayodhya Nagari.
 At the time of the birth of a Jain saint Adinath.
 There is a complete 3 storied palace built with scenes depicting the life of the city.
 The huge armies of elephants and horses are depicted on the ground.
 There are devas or demigods on their planes coming to visit the earth at the city of Ayodhya made holy by the birth of the saint Adinath.
 The walls adorn the glass paintings showing scenes and stories from the Jain scriptures.

-There is a Jain temple adjoining this Golden city, which is open only to Jains and thanks to my part Jain lineage I could go in.
+There is a Jain temple adjoining this Golden city, which is open only to Jains, and thanks to my part Jain lineage I could go in.
 They do not allow any photography inside, but this temple is also beautiful, typically Jain and typically Rajasthani.

-Taragarh Fort or Ajmer Fort.
+Taragarh Fort or Ajmer Fort

-Ana Sagar Lake.
+Ana Sagar Lake

-Recommend you to read following Places to visit in Rajasthan.
+Recommend you to read the following Places to visit in Rajasthan.